BelledonneCommunications/linphone-sdk/README.md

  - open `linphone-sdk.sln` with Visual Studio
  - make sure that RelWithDebInfo mode is selected unless you specified -DCMAKE_BUILD_TYPE=Debug to cmake (see customization options below).
  - use `Build solution` to build.

+#### Windows UWP
+You can use linphone-sdk in your Windows UWP app with 2 kinds of library : using the Windows Bridge or the UWP mode.
+The Windows Bridge mode is built by using `-DCMAKE_TOOLCHAIN_FILE=../cmake-builder/toolchains/toolchain-windows-store.cmake`.
+It is only for x86 build.
+You will find all libraries in linphone-sdk/desktop.
+Add `-DENABLE_CSHARP_WRAPPER=ON` to generate the C# wrapper.
+The UWP mode is built by setting the option `-DLINPHONESDK_PLATFORM=UWP`.
+It is for x64 builds.
+You will find all libraries in linphone-sdk/uwp-x64

+Then, you can inject directly all your libraries that you need or package the SDK in a Nuget package.

+#### Nuget packaging
+You can package 3 kinds of binaries : win32, uwp and win32 with Windows Store Compatibility.

+- win32: this is the win32 version of linphone-sdk without any restrictions.
+The framework is 'win'.
+- uwp : this is a uwp x64 version of linphone--sdk.
+You will not be able to use OpenH264 and Lime X3DH.
+The framework is 'uap10.0'.
+- win32 Windows Store : this is the win32 version of linphone-sdk with the Windows Store Compatibility enabled for Windows Bridge.
+The framework is 'netcore'.

+In an another build folder (like buildNuget), set these options :
+- (Needed) `-DLINPHONESDK_PACKAGER=Nuget`
+- (Optional) `-DLINPHONESDK_DESKTOP_ZIP_PATH=<path of the zip file containing the Desktop binaries>` (eg. C:/projects/desktop-uwp/linphone-sdk/buildx86/linphone-sdk)
+- (Optional) `-DLINPHONESDK_UWP_ZIP_PATH=<path of the zip file containing the UWP binaries>` (eg. C:/projects/desktop-uwp/linphone-sdk/builduwp/linphone-sdk)
+- (Optional) `-DLINPHONESDK_WINDOWSSTORE_ZIP_PATH=<path of the zip file containing the Desktop binaries with Store compatibility enabled>` (eg. C:/projects/desktop-uwp/linphone-sdk/buildx86_store/linphone-sdk)

+Build the Package:

+    `cmake ..`
+	`cmake --build . --target ALL_BUILD --config=RelWithDebInfo`

+The nuget package will be in linphone-sdk/packages
+The generated package can keep the same file name between each generations on the same git version.
+Visual studio keep a cache of the Nuget and you need to delete its internal folder to takke account any newer version for the same name.
+The folder can be found in your system path at <User>/.nuget/packages/linphonesdk

 ## Upgrading your SDK